aajfranklin/Click-And-Roll/README.md

 #### MVP

-- [ ] Handle duplicate player names
-- [ ] Handle names that contain other names as a sub-string
 - [x] Fix negative result start offset when part of name has text formatting
 - [x] Fix overlay not appearing over other elements
 - [x] Fix absolute offset calculation errors when offsetParent does not cascade up to original document body
 - [x] Fix unavailable stats to display 'n/a' or similar
 - [x] Fix overlay sometimes not closing correctly
-- [ ] Implement more comprehensive profile photo api, or alternative image sourcing approach
 - [x] Fix close button sometimes not centered properly
 - [x] Fix issue when current node has no parent node while locating matches
 - [x] Fix issue with incorrect player data showing if multiple players are viewed in quick succession